dcac/dcac.github.io/_posts/features/2012-07-27-the-dark-knight-rises.md

 image:  the-dark-knight-rises-2.jpg
 author: jaredy
 stars:
 excerpt: "Rumor has it that you recently asked one of the prison guards how <em>The Dark Knight Rises</em> ends.
-You haven&rsquo;t seen the film in its entirety (and hopefully never will), so I thought I&rsquo;d tell you a bit about the movie with which, for obvious and appalling reasons, you will forever be associated."
+You haven't seen the film in its entirety (and hopefully never will), so I thought I'd tell you a bit about the movie with which, for obvious and appalling reasons, you will forever be associated."
 position:
 addressee: Recipient
 layout: feature
 categories:
-  - reviews
-  - streaming
+  - features
-  - on-video
+  - essays
 title: "The Dark Knight Rises"
 comments: true
 tags: [action, Anne Hathaway, Christian Bale, Christopher Nolan, comics, Letters, The Dark Knight Rises]